Oct 14, 2024 - minute readminutes read

 How Oral Health Is Affecting Your Overall Health

-More commonly known as gum disease, periodontitis is the sixth-most common health condition globally.
-According to the World Health Organization, severe periodontal diseases affect around 19% of the worldwide population, and more generally, oral diseases impact some 3.5 billion people.
+More commonly known as gum disease or periodontal disease, periodontitis is the sixth-most common chronic disease globally.
+According to the World Health Organization, severe periodontal diseases affect around 19% of the population (nearly 1 in 5 people), and more generally, oral diseases impact some 3.5 billion people worldwide.

 Content

 Oral health issues are stunningly prevalent in our society.
-And this becomes all the more urgent when you consider the deep, complex, bidirectional relationship between your oral health and your overall health.
+This clear problem becomes all the more urgent when you consider the deep, complex, bidirectional relationship between your dental health and your overall health.

-Associations between periodontal diseases and systemic conditions (i.e. affecting the entire body) have been widely studied, often attributed to the presence of bacteria in the bloodstream and pro-inflammatory proteins that can affect other parts of your body.
-These associations occur via shared underlying pathways and exposure to common risk factors, such as age, socio-economic status and lifestyle choices.
+Associations between periodontal diseases and systemic conditions (i.e. affecting the entire body) have been widely studied.
+They are often attributed to the presence of bacteria in the bloodstream and pro-inflammatory proteins that can affect other parts of your body.
+These associations occur via shared underlying pathways and common risk factors such as age, socio-economic status, and lifestyle choices.

-Scientific research has helped us understand these links with greater clarity, underscoring the importance of managing these risk factors and prioritising excellent oral care for those with predisposing traits.
+This scientific research underscores the importance of managing these risk factors and prioritising excellent oral care for those with predisposing traits.

 Oral health and systemic diseases

 As we’ve explored in the past, research has surfaced dozens of links between systemic health issues and gum disease.
-Explained at length in the linked article, these systemic links have been seen with a number of very common conditions, including:
+These systemic links have been seen with a number of very common conditions, including:

 • Diabetes